chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation.md

 [Actual comment](https://discourse.purescript.org/t/the-state-of-things/282)

 - This was written by the language creator, so it bears significant weight
-- The langauge creator admits to stopping his language contributions and oversight due to burning out, so these statements should be interpreted in light of that.
+- The language creator admits to stopping his language contributions and oversight due to burning out, so these statements should be interpreted in light of that.
 He might be more negative in his assessment than an other contributor because of that burnout.

 > We seem to have developed something of a documentation problem.
 Even now, the documentation repository is only partially updated for the 0.12 release, and generally it is quite unstructured and lacks a single vision for what good documentation should look like.